Memorial/LSUHSC's community-based Family Medicine residency training

 Residency Program receive three years of comprehensive study in all major

-areas of medicine: Internal Medicine and its subspecialties, Pediatrics,
+areas of medicine: Internal Medicine and its subspecialties, Cardiology,

-Surgery and its subspecialties, Obstetrics and Gynecology, Emergency Medicine,
+Pediatrics, Surgery and its subspecialties, Obstetrics and Gynecology,

 Training is provided within our sponsoring institution, Lake Charles Memorial

-Hospital, and outpatient clinics.
-We currently serve as the hospital service
+Health System, and outpatient clinics.
+We currently serve as the hospital

-or “hospitalists” team that admits unassigned and uninsured
+service or “hospitalist” team that admits unassigned and uninsured

-patients that come to the ER department at LCMH.
+patients that come to the emergency department at LCMH.

 Our Family Medicine residents provide services in Memorial’s ER department,

-the pediatric service, the general surgery service, and the OB-GYN service
+pediatric service, general surgery service, and OB-GYN service areas,

 in private practice.